-On May 22, 2020, TC Energy completed the sale of a 65 per cent equity interest in Coastal GasLink Pipeline Limited Partnership (Coastal GasLink) to third parties for net proceeds of \$656 million before post-closing adjustments resulting in a pre-tax gain of \$370 million (\$408 million after tax).
-The pre-tax gain includes \$231 million related to the required remeasurement of the Company's retained 35 per cent equity interest to fair value which was based on the proceeds realized for the 65 per cent equity interest.
-The pre-tax gain also incorporates the reclassification from AOCI to income for the fair value of a derivative instrument used to hedge the interest rate risk associated with project-level financing for the Coastal GasLink construction.
-The \$408 million after-tax gain reflects the utilization of previously unrecognized tax loss benefits.
-The pre-tax gain is included in Net gain on sale of assets in the Condensed consolidated statement of income.
+On May 22, 2020, TC Energy completed the sale of a 65 per cent equity interest in Coastal GasLink to third parties for net proceeds of \$656 million before post-closing adjustments.
+A \$6 million reduction to both the pre-tax and after-tax gain was recorded in the three months ended September 30, 2020 resulting in a pre-tax gain of \$364 million (\$402 million after tax) recorded in the nine months ended September 30, 2020.
+The pre-tax gain includes \$231 million related to the required remeasurement of the Company's retained 35 per cent equity interest to fair value which was based on the proceeds realized for the 65 per cent equity interest, and also incorporates the reclassification from AOCI to income the fair value of a derivative instrument used to hedge the interest rate risk associated with project-level financing for the Coastal GasLink pipeline construction.
+The \$402 million after-tax gain reflects the utilization of previously unrecognized tax loss benefits.
+The pre-tax gain is included in Net (loss)/gain on assets sold/held for sale in the Condensed consolidated statement of income.

-On April 28, 2020, Coastal GasLink entered into secured long-term project financing credit facilities with total capacity of \$6.6 billion to fund the majority of the construction costs of the Coastal GasLink pipeline.
+In conjunction with the equity sale, Coastal GasLink entered into secured long-term project financing credit facilities with a current total capacity of \$6.8 billion to fund the majority of the construction costs of the Coastal GasLink pipeline.
 Immediately preceding the equity sale, Coastal GasLink drew down \$1.6 billion on the facilities, of which approximately \$1.5 billion was paid to TC Energy.